by Andrea Campbell

 Visualize how the area rug will fill the space by using a template.
 Measure the existing rug, including fringe.
 Take four sheets of paper and pretend they are the four corners.
 Using painter's tape, place the sheets where the four corners of the rug will lie and tack them down.
 How does the rug fit the space?
 You can do this whether you are in the planning stages or even if you have existing rugs that need setting.

 Use multiple rugs to divide or unify a room.
 Create a cozy sitting area by placing a couple of chairs and a floor lamp on a small rug.
 Good sizes for this layout are standard 6-foot by 9-foot rugs or 5-foot by 8-foot rugs.
-Use spatial rugs in front of a fireplace, a bookcase or in the kitchen in front of the sink.
+Use accent rugs in front of a fireplace, a bookcase, or kitchen sink.

 To protect your rug, use furniture coasters under the legs of your furniture and always use a rug pad underneath each rug.
 Rug pads not only extend the life your area rugs; they also keep rugs from slipping or shifting.